SaiBhavaniBSB/Humor-Detection-using-ColBert-Data/README.md

 # Humor-Detection-using-ColBert-Data
 #Introduction

 Humor is a exceptionally complex characteristic concept which characterizes human beings and social substances.
 Humor is an fundamental component in individual communication.
-Because of its subjective nature,finding the structures behind humor, recognize humor and extraction of humor remains a challenge.Humor includes data related to linguistic, psy-chological, neurological and sociological com-ponents.
-For instance, cognitive aspects as wellas social information are some of the factorsthat should be analyzed in order to understand humor properties.
+Because of its subjective nature,finding the structures behind humor, recognize humor and extraction of humor remains a challenge.
+Humor includes data related to linguistic, psychological, neurological and sociological components.
+For instance, cognitive aspects as well as social information are some of the factors that should be analyzed in order to understand humor properties.

 #Data

-The dataset employed for the detection of Humor isthe ”ColBERT Dataset” which consists of 200k labeled short texts distinguished between humor and non-humor.
-News dataset includes 200,853 newsheadlines.
+The dataset employed for the detection of Humor is the ”ColBERT Dataset” which consists of 200k labeled short texts distinguished between humor and non-humor.
+News dataset includes 200,853 news headlines.
 Headlines are extracted from categories including politics, wellness, entertainment and parenting.
 Jokes dataset contains 231,657 jokes/humor short texts taken from Reddit communities.

 Train Dataset :